Gordon Davies (footballer, born 1955): Club career

 He joined Fulham in 1978 from Merthyr Tydfil, and spent six years with the London club.
-After a season with Chelsea, he was signed by Manchester City for a fee of £100,000.
+After a season with Chelsea after a £90,000 transfer, he was signed by Manchester City for a fee of £100,000.
 He made his City debut on 12 October 1985 against Watford, and his first goal came two days later in a 6–1 victory over Leeds United in the Full Members Cup; Davies scored a hat-trick that day.
 Once Billy McNeill departed as City manager, Davies' days at the club were numbered and his final City match was against Southend United in the Football League Cup, and he returned to Fulham in October 1986.

 His second spell at Fulham lasted five years, eventually becoming Fulham's all-time top scorer, with 178 goals in 450 appearances.
 At the end of his Fulham career, the club granted him a testimonial which was played against a Wales XI.

 Davies left Fulham in 1991 and went back to Wales to join Wrexham.
 He became a part of FA Cup history when the minnows beat giants Arsenal in one of the competition's biggest ever shocks.
 He left the Welsh club in February 1992 to take up an offer of management in Norway with Tornado FK, signing on as player-manager.
 In the summer of 1992, he returned to the United Kingdom and signed for Northwich Victoria where he spent one season and retired from the game the following close season.
 He is still a popular and frequent guest at Craven Cottage matches.